dkettchen/popular_ship_stats/methodology.md

 - If the character has never been portrayed in visual media and is not clearly implied or established to be of a specific group, their race will be tagged as "Unknown".

+- If the character was alluded to being a certain highly underrepresented identity/label that is not established in the actual piece of media, casting, or *explicitly* confirmed by the creator (notably when there are plenty of actual canon [same or similar minority] characters in the piece of media in question), I will not count it.

+    > Ex.
+Perfuma's character designer apparently said in a post that she was designed to be read as transgender, and Nate Stevenson liked a tweet once that called her a trans lesbian, but neither of these explicitly confirm her as canonically *being* trans, nor does the actual show or casting (she's voiced by a cis woman - the T-based first puberty needed to *look* trans (as per character design) also changes your voice, so voice plays a major role in any character audiovisually "reading" as a trans woman) establish it in any way. <br>
+    -> I do not consider Perfuma to be trans for "Are there (binary/medically) trans characters in the data set?" analysis purposes as the only way to even find this out is via a niche reference on a wiki (not the actual show or casting), while other trans characters in the represented fandoms *are* actually explicitly, in-show-established, and even cast as trans, but those didn't make the ranking.

 ## Ships:

 ### Ship labels